Propaganda is a classic book on persuasion and influence written by Edward Bernays in 1928.

 Basically, propaganda in Bernay’s view becomes a way for the enlightened elite to channel the (not so enlightened) masses in the right direction.

-And that’s one of the pillars of The Power Moves: we need fundamentally good people who know how to be bad to reach the elites of power.
+And that’s also one of the pillars of The Power Moves: we need fundamentally good people who know how to be bad to reach the elites of power.

 As much as I loved Propaganda by Edward Bernays, there are quite a few cons you should be aware of: